So...what do my readers want now?

 Until next time,

-After discovering what your readers need, don't forget to check out the Minilesson Planner Cheat Sheet Template found in How To Craft Minilessons That Will Ignite and Engage Your Readers.
+After discovering what your readers need, don't forget to check out my FREE Mini-Course, 5 Days to Crafting Minilessons That Will Ignite & Engage Your Readers during which you will gain access to a Minilesson Planner Cheat Sheet.

 The pictures above display forms taken from Data Wall Reflections: Goal Setting & Tracking Forms for Teachers and Students